natandaniel/java/spring-data-jdbc/README.md

 For Spring Data in general, there is one *Repository* per aggregate root.

 For Spring Data JDBC, all entities reachable from an aggregate root are considered to be part of that aggregate root.
-It is assumed that only the aggregate root has a foreign key to a table storing non-root entities of the aggregate.
 No other entity points toward non-root entities.

 ### Getting started